Cloudways vs WP Engine vs WPX Hosting: Features Comparison

 The Control Panel is like the command center for your hosting account.
 It helps you handle different tasks.

 WPX has its custom Control Panel.
 It does many of the important things that a regular cPanel does.
-But WPX’s Control Panel is easier to use, move around in, and looks better.
+But WPX’s Control Panel is easier to use, move around, and look better.

 WP Engine also has a custom cPanel- User Portal.